New convergence analysis of a primal-dual algorithm with large stepsizes: Introduction

-In~\cite{yang2013linearized}, positive-definiteness of $\vI-(\gamma/\beta)\vA\vA^\top$ is required for proving the convergence.
-Then the authors in~\cite{he2016positive} showed that the matrix $\vI-(\gamma/\beta)\vA\vA^\top$ can be positive-indefinite.
-More specifically, $(\gamma/\beta)\leq 4/(3\lambda_{\max}(\vA\vA^\top))$ is the necessary and sufficient condition for the convergence of linearized ALM.
-This result motivates us showing the convergence of~\eqref{for:PD3O_nog_simp} under a weak condition.
-In this paper, we extend the result to the primal-dual algorithm~\eqref{for:PD3O_nog_simp} by providing a necessary and sufficient condition on $\lambda$ for its convergence.
-The extension is nontrivial because the differentiable function $f(\vx)=\vb^\top\vx$ in linearized ALM and the Lipschitz constant of $\nabla f$ is 0.
+In~\cite{yang2013linearized}, positive-definiteness of $\vI-\tau\sigma\vA\vA^\top$ is required for showing the convergence.
+Then the authors in~\cite{he2016positive} relaxed the condition and showed that $(4/3)\vI-\tau\sigma\vA\vA^\top$ being positive definite is the necessary and sufficient condition for the convergence of linearized ALM.
+That is, this relaxed condition is sufficient for the convergence of linearized ALM, and if the condition is not satisfied, there exists a function $h^*(\vs)$, a linear operator $\vA$, and an initialization such that the algorithm does not converge.
+This result motivates us to show the convergence of~\eqref{for:PD3O_nog_simp} under a weaker condition.
+In this paper, we provide the necessary and sufficient condition on $\tau\sigma$ for the convergence of algorithm~\eqref{for:PD3O_nog_simp}.
+This extension from~\cite{he2016positive} is nontrivial because the function $f(\vx)$ from linearized ALM is linear, i.e., $f(\vx)=\vb^\top\vx$, and the Lipschitz constant of $\nabla f$ is 0.

-Furthermore, we consider the more general problem~\eqref{for:main_problem} with infimal convolution instead of~\eqref{for:main_problem_noInf}.
-There are few applications using infimal convolution~\cite{davis2015convergence} in image processing~\cite{holler2014infimal} and motion planning for robotics~\cite{lavalle2006planning}.
-In this paper, we present another application in decentralized consensus optimization with the sum of smooth and nonsmooth functions.
-For details about decentralized consensus optimization, please see~\cite{Nedic2009,Shi2015,li2017decentralized} and references therein.
-In decentralized consensus on an undirected network, node $i$ has one part of $\vs$ (for simplicity, we assume that $s_i$ is stored and computed on node $i$).
-The final purpose is to make sure that the values on all nodes are consensual, i.e., $s_1=\cdots=s_n$, and to obtain the minimizer of the objective function $h^*(\vs)+l^*(\vs)=\sum_{i=1}^n(h_i^*(x_i)+l_i^*(x_i))$.
-The consensus condition can be enforced by $\vA^\top\vs=\vzero$ with $\ker(\vA^\top)$ spanned by $\{\vone\}$, and the problem can be rewritten in the following form: